frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 }
 ```

 The `categorical` field type `MAY` additionally have the property `ordered` that indicates whether the levels of the `categorical` have a natural order.
 When present, the `ordered` property `MUST` be a boolean.
 When `ordered` is `true`, implementations `SHOULD` interpret the order of the levels as defined in the `categories` property as the natural ordering of the levels, in ascending order.
+In cases where the physical values are numeric and `ordered` is `true`, the order of the levels `SHOULD` match the numerical order of the values (e.g., 1, 2, 3, ...) to avoid ambiguity.
 For example:

 ```json
 {